pukkapies/dl-imperial-maths/README.md

 This repository contains the relevant code for the Tensorflow tutorials as well as details for the coursework, for students that wish to take this course for credit.

-Students are recommended to fork this repository and add their solutions to the assignments in their forked repository.
+Students are recommended to fork this repository and add their solutions to the assignments (as python scripts) in their forked repository.
 The coursework will be assessed orally following completion of the course.